FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 In any event, you'll have a source of compromised credentials and a way to check to see if a password is in that set.

-## Configuring your authentication system to check passwords
+## Configuring your authentication system to check for leaked passwords

 Now you'll need to hook into your user management service.
 Depending on what kind of auth system you have, the integration may be more or less difficult.
 However, you'll want to check passwords at a couple of different times during the lifecycle of a user's interactions with your systems: